Random Diophantine Equations in the Primes: Introduction

 Another difference is that the Hasse principle is known to hold for all rational quadratic forms, but this is not true of the prime Hasse principle, as we will see in Theorem \ref{counterpythag} where we find infinitely many counterexamples which are diagonal in $3$ variables.

 The question of, given $k$, finding the smallest $s$ such that \eqref{maineq} satisfies the prime Hasse principle for all $\ba$ is analogous to the Waring-Goldbach problem, in the same way that the Hasse principle for equations of the form \eqref{maineq} is analogous to Waring's problem.
-In \cite{kw2017}, Kumchev and Wooley show upper bounds for the numbers $H(k)$ for $k\ge 7$ in the Waring Goldbach problem, and we suspect that the methods of this paper can be modified to give the same result for the prime Hasse principle, but we will not explore this in this paper.
+In \cite{kw2017}, Kumchev and Wooley show upper bounds for the numbers $H(k)$ for $k\ge 7$ in the Waring Goldbach problem, and we expect that their proof can be modified to give the same result for the prime Hasse principle, which would give the prime Hasse principle for equations of the form \eqref{maineq} in at least $4k(\log k +O(1))$ variables.
+We will not pursue this here, however.

 Cook and Magyar considered something similar to the prime Hasse principle in \cite{cm2014} and showed that it holds for general algebraic varieties whenever a certain quantity (called the Birch rank) is sufficiently large.
-The solubility in prime variables of the equations $a_{1}x_{1}^{k}+...+a_{s}x_{s}^{k}=n$ was considered in \cite{lt1991} ($k=2$) and in \cite{gl2020} ($k\ge 3$).
+The solubility in prime variables of the equations $a_{1}x_{1}^{k}+\cdots+a_{s}x_{s}^{k}=n$ was considered in \cite{lt1991} ($k=2$) and in \cite{gl2020} ($k\ge 3$).
 In these papers it was shown that for $s\ge 2^{k}+1$, these equations have prime solutions, assuming some conditions which are a bit stronger than solubility in $\bR^{+}$ and $\bZ_{p}^{\times}$, and they also obtained an upper bound on the size of the smallest solution.
-In Theorem \ref{main} will also give us an upper bounds on the smallest solution which are better than those obtained in \cite{lt1991} and \cite{gl2020}, but which unfortunately only hold for almost all equations.
-More recently in a preprint by Talmage \cite{t2022} a result was obtained on the prime Hasse principle (though they did not call it the prime Hasse principle).
-They considered systems of equations of the form
+We will also obtain upper bounds on the smallest solution in Theorem \ref{main}.
+These are of the same shape as those obtained in \cite{bd2014} for the integer case, and are better than those obtained in \cite{lt1991} and \cite{gl2020}, but at the cost of only holding for almost all equations.
+More recently Talmage in a preprint \cite{t2022} considered systems of equations of the form

-where $k_{1}<...<k_{t}$.
-They showed that for sufficiently many variables, the Hasse principle always holds.
-The number of variables required is $2s_{\eps}(\bk)+1$, where $s_{\eps}(\bk)$ depends on the strength of bounds on a certain mean value.
-If we consider $t=1$ then we have a single equation of the form \eqref{maineq}, and if one uses mean value bounds coming Vinogradov's mean value theorem, then we get $s_{\eps}(k)\le (k^{2}+k)/2$ and so this equation satisfies the prime Hasse principle whenever $s\ge k^{2}+k+1$.
+where $k_{1}<\cdots<k_{t}$.
+They showed that the Hasse principle always holds when the number of variables is at least $2s_{\eps}(\bk)+1$, where $s_{\eps}(\bk)$ depends on the strength of bounds on a certain mean value.
+When $t=1$, we have a single equation of the form \eqref{maineq}, and if one uses mean value bounds coming from Vinogradov's mean value theorem, then we get $s_{\eps}(k)\le (k^{2}+k)/2$ and so the prime Hasse principle is satisfied whenever $s\ge k^{2}+k+1$.